The Fibonacci sequence is described by the recurrence relation

 return fib(n - 1) + fib(n - 2)

-While we can make this implementation efficient with memoization, a iterative approach also exists:
+While we can make the above implementation more efficient with memoization, a iterative approach also exists:

 def fib(n):